 You can also watch this video to know more about how to pack, store, and carry your headphones.

 Not all audio sources deliver the same sound quality.
 When you have a good internet connection you may not find any difference between local and online music files.
-But when you have slow internet connection streaming online content will not be as quality as the local so in these cases downloading the music and listening from a local source is better.
+But when you have a slow internet connection streaming online content will not be as quality as the local so in these cases downloading the music and listening from a local source is better.

 In addition, multiple applications allow increasing sound quality and headphone performance.
 Some application allows boosting the volume and others only improve the sound performance.
 It’s like tweaking bass, mids, and highs.